--Chromosome analysis, order BM / Chromosome Analysis, Hematologic Disorders, Bone Marrow
+-Chromosome analysis, order CHRBM / Chromosome Analysis, Hematologic Disorders, Bone Marrow

 Note: Testing requested by the referring physician (immunostains, molecular studies, etc) may not be performed if deemed unnecessary by the reviewing Mayo Hematopathologist.
 For all pathology consultations, ancillary testing necessary to determine a diagnosis is ordered at the discretion of the Mayo pathologist.

 See Pathology Consultation Ordering Algorithm in Special Instructions.